eclipse-che/che-docs/src/main/_docs/factory-portable-workspaces/factory-creating.md

 - `?url=https://github.com/eclipse/che/tree/5.0.0/dashboard` subfolder dashboard is imported by using 5.0.0 branch

 ## Customizing URL Factories
-There are 2 ways of customizing the runtime and configuration:
+There are 2 ways of customizing the runtime and configuration.

 **Customizing only the runtime**
 Providing a `.factory.dockerfile` inside the repository will signal to the {{ site.product_mini_name }} URL Factory to use this dockerfile for the workspace agent runtime.
 By default imported projects are set to a `blank` project type, however project type can be set in the `.factory.json` or workspace definition that the Factory inherits from.